OSGEO-PT/FOSS4GEurope2018_presentations/README.md

-# FOSS4G Europe2018 Guimarães Presentations
+# FOSS4G Europe 2018 Presentations

+Welcomee to the main repository of FOSS4G Europe 2018 presentation files.

 ## Welcome to GitHub Pages